Pyrenees

-The Pyrenees (Note: (/ˌpɪrəˈniːz/ PIRR-ə-NEEZ, /ˈpɪrəˌniːz/ PIRR-ə-neez; Pirineos /es/; Pyrénées /fr/; Pirineus /ca/; Pirinioak /eu/; Pirenèus /oc/; Pirineus)) are a mountain range straddling the border of France and Spain.
-They extend nearly 500 km from their union with the Cantabrian Mountains to Cap de Creus on the Mediterranean coast, reaching a maximum elevation of 3404 m at the peak of Aneto.
+The Pyrenees (Note: (/ˌpɪrəˈniːz/ PIRR-ə-NEEZ, /ˈpɪrəˌniːz/ PIRR-ə-neez; Pirineos /es/; Pyrénées /fr/; Pirineus /ca/; Pirinioak /eu/; Pirenèus /oc/; Pirineus)) is a mountain range in southwestern Europe, straddling the France–Spain border.
+The Pyrenees extend nearly 500 km from their union with the Cantabrian Mountains to Cap de Creus on the Mediterranean coast, reaching a maximum elevation of 3404 m at the peak of Aneto, in Huesca, Spain.

-For the most part, the main crest forms a political divide between the states of Spain and France, with the microstate of Andorra sandwiched in between.
+The main crest mostly forms a political divide between the states of Spain and France, with the microstate of Andorra sandwiched in between.
 Historically, the Crown of Aragon and the Kingdom of Navarre extended on both sides of the mountain range.